avaneev/biteopt/README.md

 is an independent parameter vector which can be used to generate/compose a new candidate solution by a selected solution generator.
 On every iteration, the method utilizes a probabilistically-chosen candidate solution generator.
-At start, the solution vectors are initialized at the center of the search space, using Gaussian sampling.
+At the start, the solution vectors are initialized at the center of the search space, using Gaussian sampling.

-Beside the main population, the method keeps several "parallel populations" that are updated on the basis of proximity of candidate solution to a given population's centroid.
+Beside the main population, the method keeps several "parallel populations" that are updated on the basis of proximity of a candidate solution to a given population's centroid.
 As a result, these populations tend to slightly diverge from both each other and the main population.